RachelSa/regenerating-dinosaurs/README.md

   - An hourly update of forecast data for a weather-related app
   - A recalculation of an app's top trending hashtag every ten minutes

 A task is simply an action that can be executed in a code block, such as sending an email to users.
-A task could also insert, update, or delete information from the application's database.
+A task could also get, insert, update, or delete information from the application's database.

-For Ruby on Rails applications, these tasks are called rake tasks.
+Ruby on Rails applications have a task management tool called Rake.
 The ruby code that performs tasks is written in a file with a .rake extension, called a rake file.
+The tasks are called rake tasks.
+They can be run with the command `rake`, plus the task name, such as `rake send_renewal_reminders`.

 This tutorial describes how to run rake tasks for Rails 5.x applications deployed through the Heroku platform.
 Heroku is a cloud-based web-hosting service used to manage web application deployments.